Michellea-njoku/Final-Exam-COSC-330-002/README.md

 ## Overview

-This project demonstrates how to transfer files between two AWS EC2 instances using **TCP sockets in Python**.
+This program demonstrates how to transfer files between two AWS EC2 instances using **TCP sockets in Python**.

 One EC2 instance acts as the **server**, listening for incoming connections, while the second EC2 instance acts as the client, connecting to the server and sending a file.